 - Locals – Lake Leelanau

 Dine at Locals, a new restaurant in the former Thunderbird Gift Shop, just steps from Lake Leelanau.
-Enjoy creative dishes rooted in local traditions, surrounded by historic photos that celebrate the community’s past.
+Enjoy creative menu items rooted in local traditions.

 Learn more: Locals-Lake Leelanau